Are You a Good Candidate for Dental Implants?

 • Proper positioning

-The visible part of an implant, called the crown, is made to mimic real teeth.
+The visible part of an implant, called the crown, is designed to mimic a real tooth.
 It reflects light like natural enamel.

 Implants can restore not just teeth but also confidence.
 Many people forget they even have implants after a while.